antaldaniel/ceemid_website/content/documentation/example/example1.md

 ---
-title: Example Page 1
+title: Documentation Wiki
-linktitle: Documentation Wiki
+linktitle: How to use the Wiki?
 toc: true
 type: docs
 date: "2020-03-18T00:00:00+01:00"